byuawsfhtl/HandwritingRecognition/README.md

 * show_graphs: Whether or not to show graphs of the loss after training
 * metrics: Whether or not to include metrics other than loss on the validation set

+Training Example:
+* A few example images as well as a labels.csv file is included for reference in training and performing inference.
+  This data is included in the data/example folder.
+* Immediately after cloning this repository, you should be able to use the train.py script along with its train_config.yaml file to perform training.
+The model weights will be stored under data/model_weights/example_model/run1.
+You'll notice this as the *model_in* parameter in the inference_config file.
+* Simply run the following commands:

+`
+python train.py train_config.yaml
+`

 ### Inference

 Inference can be run using the following command: